merajaprasad/ThreeTierApp-devops-project/README.md

 - Submit a Pull Request with a detailed description of your changes.

 ## Support and collaboration
-For any queries or issues, please open an issue in the repository.
+For any queries, please open an issue in the repository.

----
+...